 Do you ever get blogger's block - feeling like you've already blogged about everything in your niche and you can't come up with new blog post ideas?
 I do.
 I'd bet most bloggers do from time to time.

-No matter how much you’ve written, you probably haven’t really tapped your niche, even if it’s a narrow one.
+No matter how much you've written, you probably haven't really tapped your niche, even if it's a narrow one.
 So when these dry spells happen, how can you come up with blog post ideas to keep your blog fresh?
-Here are a few suggestions (using the “making money online” niche as an example):
+Here are some suggestions (using the "making money online" niche as an example):

 Update Your Old Posts